Is a PDF a vector file? Understanding vector vs. raster in PDFs

-In this comprehensive guide, you’ll learn exactly what a vector PDF is, how it compares to raster images and text, how to identify each, and why it all matters for print, preservation, rendering performance, and digital workflows.
+This guide explains what a vector PDF is, how it differs from raster images and text, how to identify each type, and why it matters for print quality, file size, and performance.

 What is a vector PDF?